jprknight/blog/_pages/homelab.md

 #### DHCP

 DHCP pool is from n.n.n.226 to n.n.n.254.

 #### DNS

-DHCP server advertises AdGuard VIP as the DNS server on the network.
+DHCP server advertises AdGuard VIP as the DNS service on the network.

-Advertises NTP, NetBoot.xyz, and the
+#### NetBoot

+DHCP server advertises NetBoot.xyz as the PXI boot service on the network.

+#### NTP

+DHCP server advertises PFSense as the NTP service on the network.

 ### Shinobi (n.n.n.30)